stanislaw/notes_on_software_engineering/README.md

 Good documentation is dry and boring.
 This can create an illusion that writing good documentation is easy when in fact it is not.

+### Software Design Document

+No matter the industry, team size, or type of project, every software team should maintain a document that describes the design and architecture of the developed system.
+This document may vary in size — from a few pages to a large, detailed file — but its purpose is the same: to give any reader a high-level understanding of how the software is structured and how its key parts work together.

+A good approach is to organize it by topic or component, for example, one page per software component.
+Each section should clearly map to something real in the software, and vice versa.
+This helps ensure that every major concept or building block is documented, discoverable, and easy to reason about.

+This kind of document might be called a Design Document, Architecture Document, Design File, or similar, depending on the team or industry.
+Whatever the name, its role is the same: to serve as the central, navigable entry point into the software's structure and design.

 ### Less prose, more structure

 Technical documentation is supposed to focus engineer's attention on achieving a given goal such as to build a specific system.
 It is easier to focus one's attention on things that have structure embedded in them compared to things that are hidden in several paragraphs of prose.
-Prose has no structure and that is why a reader has to do an extra exercise of creating an order out of what he is reading.
+Prose has no structure and that is why a reader has to do an extra exercise of creating an order out of what they are reading.
 If the documentation already has an order in it, the reader can spend less time for a mental reconstruction of the content and focus on the technical facts more easily.

 Some of the important tools that communicate order in technical documentation: